AMuh2020/AMuh2020/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on a secret project 🤫
-- 🛠️ I'm currently maintaining a personal project of mine, amaltools.com (please visit)
 - 🌱 I’m currently learning, AI, machine learning and life
 - 💬 Ask me about exploring computer science
-- 📫 How to reach me: Linkedin
+- 📫 How to reach me: Linkedin or email
 - ⚡ Fun fact: I like cats

 <!--